Asquera/sinatra-views/README.md

 Padrino
 -------

-Sinatra::Views comes with a special extension for Padrino.
-Padrino users are advised to register `Padrino::Views` instead.
+Sinatra::Views is also available as a special extension for Padrino.
+Padrino users are advised to install and require `padrino-views` and then register `Padrino::Views` instead.
 This provides automatic namespacing by controller.
 Views defined within a controller will be used when calling `view` inside a controller context.
 Views defined outside of a controller are global and can be accessed from everywhere, as long as there is no controller view of the same name.